puckowski/Cleanbase/README.md

 }
 Updates user password forcibly.
 Username must be alphanumeric and have a maximum of 32 characters at be at least 6 characters.
 Password must be at least 12 characters and less than 33 characters.

+## Version 2.3

+- Requests are limited to 2 megabytes in size by default.

 ## Version 2.2

 - Add additional guard for timing attacks which is configurable in constants.js.